openclosure/AI-fart-generator/README.md

 * Clone the repository
 * Install required packages listed in requirements.txt
 * Run the following command to generate a fart sound: python generate.py "<prompt>"
-* Suggested Prompts
-* Here are some suggestions for prompts you can use:
+* Here are some suggestions for prompts I've had good results with:
   * "Beans bubbling in the intestines, releasing a thunderous fart"
   * "A silent but potent wave of gas quietly escapes"
   * "Carbonated soda fizzing and forcing its way out"